maadpeal/final_project_milk/README.md

 *X Felipe Cedillo, in charge of defining the technology and its implementation in the trainig of the model.

-Main cominication channel is periodic meetings and constant online comunication.
+Main communication channel is periodic meetings and constant online comunication.

 ## Why this topic?